michaelplanknz/structured-inference/README.md

 # structured-inference

- Methods for structured parameter inference in mechanistic mathematical models
+ Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences.